tddycks/code-routines-rails-app/notes.md

 What to focus on next?
-add edit button to workout show page add 'add a focus' link to workout show page - this goes to edit workout page create focuses controller add edit link to each focus on workout show page add bio to user table create users controller
+add edit link to each focus on workout show page add bio to user table create users controller